EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

 In conclusion, the above instructions show how to define a primary index for a multi-index table.

 ## Next Steps

-The following option is available when you complete the procedure:

 * You can [insert data in the multi-index table](./how-to-insert-data-into-a-multi-index-table).
 * You can [iterate and retrieve data](./how-to-iterate-and-retrieve-a-multi_index-table) from the multi-index table.